gvwilson/thirdbit/fiction/iffy/index.md

 "There will be an update as soon as it's safe, citizen.
 Please remain where you are until then and—"
 He stopped mid-sentence.
+"Correction.
-"Please confirm that you are Commander Johnson Wales," he continued abruptly.
+Please confirm that you are Commander Johnson Wales."

 *Commander?* Iffy thought as Wales nodded.
 "I am."